do-jonathan4/lfz-m2/guides/getting-started.md

 ### Clone Your Fork from GitHub

-1. In your terminal, navigate to your `lfz/` directory.
+1. In your `lfz-dev` environment terminal, navigate to your `lfz/` directory.
 2. Visit your fork of the `lfz-mod-2-lessons` repository on GitHub and copy its URL.
 3. Use `git clone` to clone your fork into your local `lfz` directory.